Clinical Translation of Epidemiology [CE01]

 The course will consist of interactive lectures, working groups, group presentations and an individual assignment.
 Through in-class exercises the student will be provided with the opportunity to utilize the knowledge covered in the lectures on a study from the recent literature.

-- To translate epidemiological concepts on efficacy, etiology, diagnosis and prediction to application in clinical research.
+- To appraise epidemiological concepts on efficacy, etiology, diagnosis and prediction in a setting of clinical research.

 This course is especially suited for anyone interested in conducting clinical research.
 This includes clinicians, clinician-scientists, research physicians, nurse practitioners and other researchers from any background working in clinical research.
 As an intermediate level course basic understanding of epidemiological principles is required (for instance course ESP01, ESP38, ESP77 and / or ESP65).
 After completion of this course the students will have a sound methodologic basis to carry out their own research successfully.